Configure Amazon S3 for Rocket.Chat File Sharing

 Now we need to find the code for the region in which the cart was created.

-Follow the link and find the required region code in the “Region” column next to the “Region Name” column, the value which must correspond to the region in which the basket was created.
+Visit the AWS documentation page and locate the appropriate region code in the “Region” column next to the “Region Name.”
+Make sure it matches the region where the bucket was created.

 Now you need to specify the parameters for connecting Rocket.Chat to the previously created basket.